CBPFGMS/cbpfgms.github.io/README.md

 This charts shows a force-directed graph will all the Donors and the CBPFs for selected years.
 See the [chart's page](https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/pbifdc) for more information.

-- **GMS BI: Beneficiary Overview, beneficiaries bar and pictogram chart**
+- **GMS BI: Affected Persons Overview, stacked bar and pictogram chart**

 Chart for the Country-based Pooled Funds (CBPF) overview in the Business Intelligence Portal at the OCHA GMS.

 [<img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbiobe.png" width="450">](https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/pbiobe)

-This charts shows the percentage and proportions of targeted and actual beneficiaries, for the selected years.
+This charts shows the percentage and proportions of targeted and actual affected persons, for the selected years.
 See the [chart's page](https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/pbiobe) for more information.

 - **GMS BI: Cluster Overview, lollipop chart**